NicoHood/HID/Readme.md

 ### Micro/Leonardo + HoodLoader2

 **1. Select the new board via *Tools->Board->Arduino Leonardo HID-Project* for example.**
-For HoodLoader2 select the HoodLoader 16u2 MCU.
-Ensure HoodLoader2 Software is up to date.
+For HoodLoader2 select the 16u2 MCU.
+Ensure HoodLoader2 board definition files are up to date.

 ![Board Selection Picture](board.png)